teusink/Home-Security-by-Pi/README.md

 # Licensing
 All the licensing and copyrights of any of the code and applications belong to their respective owners.
 All other coding falls under the MIT-license: https://github.com/teusink/Home-Security-by-Pi/blob/master/LICENSE

-Feel free to remake, reshape and reuse whatever you like and need.
+Feel free to remake, reshape and reuse whatever you like or need.